-1. ExxonMobil requests pre-suit discovery to evaluate claims arising from the potential defendants' efforts to stifle speech and associational activities in Texas.
-7 2.
-The trial court makes extensive findings based on an uncontested record of the potential defendants' actions to suppress Texas-based speech and associational activities.
-7 3.
-The court of appeals reverses-but acknowledges the improper use of "lawfare."
-8 ARG UMEN VT 9 I. as a p retext hould confirm that a non-resident who uses tort suits for suppressing Texas speech and policy is subject to isdiction 9 A. otential defendants' lawfare plan was purposeful, not tous.
-10 B. The p otential defendants directed their plan at Texas 10 1.
-The potential defendants intentionally targeted Texas with lawsuits meant to affect Texas speech 10 2.
-The potential defendants' assault on the Texas energy industry is an assault on Texas's sovereignty.
-13 C. otential defendants seek to benefit from suppressing speech and attacking Texas policy.
-16 II. should confirm that effects on Texas are properly n the jurisdictional analysis 16 III. should confirm that "additional conduct" is not en a non-resident targets the State 19 CON CLUS ION A ND PRAYER 20 CFR rific 4 ATF O F COMPLIANCE WITH RULE 9.4(e) (i) 22
+7. Pawa represents New York City in another baseless lawsuit against ExxonMobil and other energy companies 15 B. Proce edural Background 18 1.
+ExxonMobil files a Rule 202 petition to investigate claims against the potential defendants.
+18 2.
+The trial court finds that the potential defendants had sufficient contact with Texas and denies all special appearances.
+19 3.
+The court of appeals reverses, while acknowledging the potential defendants' improper use of "lawfare."
+20 SUM MAR Y OF ARGUMENT 21 ARG UMEI NT 25 I. as pr Court should confirm that a non-resident who uses tort suits etext for suppressing Texas speech and policy is subject to onal jurisdiction in Texas.
+25 A. The potential defendants' lawfare plan was purposeful, not fortuitous.
+25 В. The potential defendants targeted the State of Texas itself, not merely companies that happen to have Texas headquarters.
+26 C. The potential defendants seek to benefit from suppressing Texas speech and attacking Texas policy.
+36 II.
+Court should confirm that effects on Texas are properly dered in the jurisdictional analysis 36 III.
+Court should confirm that "additional conduct" is not red when a non-resident intentionally targets the State 39 IV.
+Court should address-and sustain-the remaining elements ecific personal jurisdiction 42